Text and Pagination

 release as "the corrected text" but strongly challenged soon

-afterward, is still seen by many professional Joyceans as the
+afterward by John Kidd, is still seen by many professional

-best available version.
-I count myself skeptical, questioning
+Joyceans as the best available version.
+I count myself

-trusting the process by which the errata-riddled text of 1922
+I prefer to trust the process by which the errata-riddled text

-was slowly improved in printings that Joyce authorized through
+of 1922 was slowly improved in printings that Joyce authorized

-the 1930s.
-But the Gabler team did, unquestionably, make many
+through the 1930s.
+But the Gabler team did, unquestionably, make

-good changes to existing texts.
+many good changes to those texts.
 Quite a few of my notes offer

 opinions about their choices—good, bad, and indifferent.